Samsung says to fix outsourcing issues, but keep most production inhouse

 Samsung produces more than 40 percent of its goods in China including its popular Galaxy S smartphones, home appliances and chips.
 But most of that is in its own plants, with outsourcing accounting for less than 10 percent of total production.

-A number of foreign companies have been accused in recent years of improper work practices in China, seen as a cheap source of labour.
+A number of foreign companies have been accused in recent years of improper work practices in China, seen as a cheap source of labor.

-Many multinational brands have contracts with firms using Chinese labour, including Apple Inc (AAPL.O), Dell Inc DELL.O, Hewlett-Packard (HPQ.N), Amazon.com Inc (AMZN.O), Google's (GOOG.O) Motorola Mobility, Nokia Oyj NOK1V.HE, and Sony Corp (6758.T).
+Many multinational brands have contracts with firms using Chinese labor, including Apple Inc, Dell Inc, Hewlett-Packard, Amazon.com Inc, Google's Motorola Mobility, Nokia Oyj, and Sony Corp.

 Samsung defended its in-house manufacturing strategy even though it tends to be more expensive than outsourcing, calling it a main strength of the company.